Ryan's Hope: Origins

 In late 1974, ABC Daytime approached Claire Labine and Paul Avila Mayer, the head writers of CBS' Love of Life, about creating a new soap opera similar to General Hospital.
 Labine and Mayer added a large Irish-American family — the Ryans — to what ABC was calling City Hospital.
 Another of the show's working titles was A Rage to Love, but that was soon changed.

 Patriarch Johnny Ryan (Bernard Barrow) owned a bar, Ryan's, across from fictional Riverside Hospital in New York City.
 His wife, Maeve (Helen Gallagher), assisted him in his duties, as did their children: Frank, the seldom-seen Kathleen, Patrick, Mary, and Siobhan (the younger daughter being introduced in the series in 1978, having spent the first three years of the series away from New York City).
 The Ryans and the wealthy Coleridges were the original core families of the show.
 The soap took the then-unusual approach of situating itself in an actual community—the Washington Heights neighborhood of Upper Manhattan.
 Maeve's parish sat in the shadow of the George Washington Bridge, on 178th St. References were often made to Central Park (Delia's Crystal Palace restaurant), Sheepshead Bay in Brooklyn (mob-owned fishing boats), and other localities to provide a sense of place.
 "We wanted to show how New York has communities," Labine said.

 Labine and Mayer also served as the executive producers of the show at this point, with George Lefferts as the producer.
 Lefferts was soon replaced by Robert Costello, who remained with the show until 1978.
 Nancy Ford co-wrote the first episode with Labine and Mayer.

-The original cast consisted of Nancy Addison Altman, Bernard Barrow, Faith Catlin, Justin Deas, Michael Fairman, John Gabriel, Helen Gallagher, Michael Levin, Malcolm Groome, Rosalinda Guerra, Justin Dees, Ron Hale, Michael Hawkins, Earl Hindman, Ilene Kristen, Frank Latimore, Kate Mulgrew, Hannibal Penney, Jr., and Diana van der Vlis.
+The original cast consisted of Nancy Addison Altman, Bernard Barrow, Faith Catlin, Justin Deas, Michael Fairman, John Gabriel, Helen Gallagher, Michael Levin, Malcolm Groome, Rosalinda Guerra, Ron Hale, Michael Hawkins, Earl Hindman, Ilene Kristen, Frank Latimore, Kate Mulgrew, Hannibal Penney, Jr., and Diana van der Vlis.